huaweicloud/terraform-provider-huaweicloud/docs/resources/css_logstash_cluster.md

   + **200**: The CSS logstash cluster is available.
   + **303**: The CSS logstash cluster is unavailable.

+* `updated_at` - Time when a cluster is updated.
+The format is ISO8601: CCYY-MM-DDThh:mm:ss.

+* `is_period` - Whether a cluster is billed on the yearly/monthly mode.

 <a name="Css_nodes_attr"></a>
 The `nodes` block supports: